Please ensure Javascript is enabled for purposes of website accessibility Rail Service Studies - SCCRTC

 Building off past studies, the Zero Emission Passenger Rail and Trail Project is evaluating passenger rail service and stations on approximately 22 miles of the Santa Cruz Branch Rail Line (SCBRL) from the city of Santa Cruz in the north to Pajaro, just south of Watsonville.
 The project also includes 12 miles of Coastal Rail Trail Segments 13-20 from Rio Del Mar Boulevard through the community of La Selva Beach and the City of Watsonville, as well as the Capitola Trestle reach (Segment 11, Phase 2).
 The RTC has secured funding for the first step of the environmental analysis: development of the project concept report.

-Transit Corridor Alternatives Analysis (2019-2021)
+Transit Corridor Alternatives Analysis (2020-2021)

 The Transit Corridor Alternatives Analysis (TCAA) evaluated public transit investment options that provide an integrated transit network for Santa Cruz County utilizing all or part of the length of the rail right-of-way as a dedicated transit facility.
-One of the outcomes of the Unified Corridor Investment Study, completed in January 2019, was to reserve the Santa Cruz Branch Rail Line (SCBRL) for high-capacity public transit adjacent to a bicycle and pedestrian trail.
+One of the outcomes of the prior Unified Corridor Investment Study, completed in January 2019, was to reserve the Santa Cruz Branch Rail Line (SCBRL) for high-capacity public transit adjacent to a bicycle and pedestrian trail.
 This analysis was conducted by the Santa Cruz County Regional Transportation Commission (RTC) in partnership with Santa Cruz Metropolitan Transit District (METRO).
 Visit the TCAA webpage for more information.

 Passenger Rail Study (2015)